mchenliu/Tableau_Project_HR_Dashboard/README.md

 ## Tools Used
 **:art: Tableau:** A powerful tool for creating data visualizations and business intelligence dashboards, enabling insightful analysis and reporting.
 **:pencil2: draw.io:** Used to sketch the container structures for dashboard design.
+**:computer: Visual Studio Code:** A lightweight, versatile code editor.
+I utilized Visual Studio Code to edit project scripts and manage images, ensuring seamless integration and synchronization with GitHub for version control and collaboration.
 **:octopus: Git & Github:** My go-to for version control and tracking my project progress.

 # Steps to Build Dashboards